 b.
 The income and property of the Group must be applied solely towards the promotion of the objects.

-c.
-The members of the Committee are entitled to be reimbursed from the property of the Group or may pay out of such property only for reasonable expenses properly incurred by him or her when acting on behalf of the Group.
+d.
+The members of the Committee are entitled to be reimbursed from the property of the Group or may pay out of such property only for reasonable expenses properly incurred by them when acting on behalf of the Group.

 d.
 The accounts of the Group, as maintained by the Treasurer, must be made available to the Students’ Union upon request.

 a.
 Subject to sub-clause b. of this Clause, all acts done by a Meeting of the Committee shall be valid notwithstanding the participation in any vote of a member of the Committee:

 ii. who had previously retired or who had been obliged by this Constitution to vacate office;

 iii. who was not entitled to vote on the matter, whether by reason of a conflict of interests or otherwise.